- August 19, 2024

 - CyberCorp offers fast-paced, engaging combat with a variety of weapons and abilities, making it a fun experience for fans of the looter shooter genre.

-- The game features a solid loot system with diverse customization options, allowing players to create unique builds and strategies.
+- The game features a solid loot system with a wide array of customizable gear, allowing players to create unique builds and strategies.

 - The game suffers from various bugs and performance issues, which can disrupt gameplay and lead to frustrating experiences.